Sysetup/Aluminum-boxes/README.md

+# Aluminium boxes.

+These boxes to be assembled in aluminum material have been designed with FreeCAD.

+Some boxes have the measures only for the main parts, the other measures of the parts and holes are symmetrical to those created.
 ## Box dimensions:

-1. box measures: 18x29x47 cms (180x290x470 mm), internally.
+1. Box measures: 18x29x47 cms (180x290x470 mm), internally.
 Using fibonasi sequence measurements with seeds 1 and 3.

 ## Parts:

 ### Angles:

-1. aluminum angle:
+1. Aluminum angle:
    1. part number: A011.
    2. Width: 25.15 mm.
    3. Internal width: 22.85 mm.